Accessibility for Ontarians with Disabilities Act (AODA)

 After going through all the modules, you are required to fill out the Certificate of completion, sign, and upload your certificate here.

 Requirements for Ontario volunteers who engage with the public

 Prior to a CDA Ontario Volunteer engaging with the public, he/she is required to complete the following reading:

-Note: At the end of this reference sheet, volunteers will be asked to sign an “Acknowledgement of Understanding.”
-This Acknowledgement can either be completed electronically (found at https://www.surveymonkey.com/s/9L9MRWF), or as a “hard copy” (found on pg.
-3 of AODA Quick Information Sheet).
+Note: At the end of this reference sheet, volunteers will be asked to sign the last page acknowledging their understanding of the information and return the document to their supervisor/ volunteer coordinator.
 This is an important requirement since the Association is required to track the completion of this reading.